kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

 const userP: Partial<UserPreferences>;
 const specialP: Readonly<UserPreferences>;
 ```

+### How to use @ts-expect-error
+`@ts-expect-error` lets you specify that an error will occur on the next line of the file, which is helpful letting us be sure that an error will occur.
+If `@ts-expect-error` doesn't find an error, it will source an error itself *(Unused '@ts-expect-error' directive)*.

+When you actually want to ignore an error, you'll be tempted to use `@ts-ignore`.
+It works similarly to `@ts-expect-error`, except for one thing: it won't error if it doesn't find an error.

+Sometimes, you'll want to ignore an error that later down the line gets fixed.
+If you're using `@ts-ignore`, it'll just ignore the fact that the error is gone.
+But with `@ts-expect-error`, you'll actually get a hint that the directive is now safe to remove.
+So if you're choosing between them, pick `@ts-expect-error`.

 ## Adding Type Check to JavaScript
 TypeScript provides code analysis for JavaScript and VS Code gives us TypeScript out of the box (TypeScript language server).
 With the addition of `//@ts-check` as the very first line in our JavaScript file, TypeScript became active and started to add red lines to code pieces that just don’t make sense.